justicemerrick/printf/README.md

-# This is a readme for the printf collaboration project.
+# This is a readme for the printf collaboration project by Justice Merrick and Iruoma Inyoi.